Time Pressure in Negotiation

 Power Negotiators know that an interesting question is raised when both sides are closing in on the same time deadline, as was the case in Haiti.
-Think of this in terms of you renewing your office lease for example.
-Let’s say that your five-year lease ends in six months, and you must negotiation a renewal with your landlord.
+Think of this in terms of you renewing your office lease, for example.
+Let’s say that your five-year lease ends in six months, and you must negotiate a renewal with your landlord.
 You might think to yourself, “I’ll use time pressure on the landlord to get the best deal.
 I’ll wait until the last moment to negotiate with him.
 That will put him under a lot of time pressure.
-He’ll know that if I move out the place will be vacant for several months until he can find a new tenant.”
+He’ll know that if I move out, the place will be vacant for several months until he can find a new tenant.”

 So, there you have a situation in which both sides are approaching the same time deadline.
 Which side should use time pressure and which side should avoid it?
-The answer is that the side that has the greatest power could use time pressure, but the side with the least power should avoid time pressure and negotiate well before the deadline.
+The answer is that the side that has the greatest power could use time pressure.
+However, the side with the least power should avoid time pressure and negotiate well before the deadline.
 Fair enough, but who has the most power?
 The side with the most options has the most power.
 If you can’t reach a negotiated renewal of the lease, who has the best alternatives available to them?

-To determine this you might take a sheet of paper and draw a line down the middle.
+To determine this, you might take a sheet of paper and draw a line down the middle.
 On the left side, list your options in the event that you can’t renew the lease.
 What alternative locations are available to you?
 Would they cost more or less?
-How much would it cost you to move the telephones and print new stationary?
+How much would it cost you to move the telephones and print new stationery?
 Would your customers be able to find you if you move?

 So, compensate for that.
 However, if you do so, and clearly the landlord still has more options than you do, he’s the one who has the power.
 You should avoid time pressure and negotiate the lease renewal with lots of time to spare.
 However, if clearly you have more alternatives available to you than the landlord does, put him under time pressure by negotiating at the last moment.

 When President Clinton phoned President Carter to tell him that he had already begun the invasion, and Carter had 30 minutes to leave the country, it was an ultimate example of applying time pressure to a negotiation.
 The only problem was that Clinton was putting time pressure on the wrong side.
 We had all the power in that negotiation because we had all the alternatives.
 It should have been Carter putting time pressure on Cedras, not Clinton putting time pressure on Carter.